Cantor Len Udow

 Len Udow is well known to Manitoba and Canadian audiences as a singer, songwriter, teacher, musician and music producer.
 In six decades Len has performed on concert stages, festivals, radio and television, and on numerous recordings.
 A multi-instrumentalist on piano, banjo and guitar, Len has been a featured vocalist and band member with the well known Fred Penner for over 24 years.
 Along with touring the country, Len has found time to be a music teacher in St. Boniface schools, as well as participating in the Artist in the School program through the Manitoba Arts Council.

 In 1994, Len recorded a collection of songs entitled “Walk Right In”, of which half the songs were written by and for the children in his songwriting workshops.
 Recently, Len has traveled as far as Mexico and Parts of the USA to bring his music and workshops to a far greater audience.
-For the past fifteen years, Len has been the Cantorial Soloist at Temple Shalom where he helps to officiate and teach.
+For the past nineteen years, Len has been the Cantorial Soloist at Temple Shalom where he helps to officiate and teach.

 “Friday Night Live” Shabbat Services